nyashwanthkumar/cloud-monitoring-and-alerts/README.md

 ## Services Used

 - Amazon EC2
 - Amazon CloudWatch
 - Amazon SNS (Simple Notification Service)

 ## Implementation Details

 ### 1. EC2 Instance Setup
-An Amazon EC2 instance was launched using a free-tier eligible instance type.
+An Amazon EC2 instance was launched using a free-tier eligible instance type (t3.micro).
 The instance was successfully initialized and passed all status checks.

 ### 2. CloudWatch Alarm Configuration
 A CloudWatch alarm was created for the following metric:

 - **Metric:** CPUUtilization
+- **Statistic:** Average
 - **Threshold:** Greater than 70%
 - **Evaluation Period:** 5 minutes
 - **Action:** Send email notification via SNS